schranz-templating/templating/README.md

 But not only Framework can benefit from a general TemplateRendererInterface, a common interface also allows **CMS** like [`Sulu CMS`](http://github.com/sulu/sulu), [`Typo3`](https://github.com/TYPO3/typo3), ... and more allow to give the Frontend Developer the full freedom how to write their Templates.
+While working on [Sulu CMS](https://github.com/sulu/sulu) and working alot with Hexagonal Architecture from DDD.
+I was thinking that the PHP-FIG is missing a template abstraction for PHP template engines.
+So system can provide controllers which provide data and projects define how that data should be rendered with the template engine of there choice.
 Specially as CMS today allow to provide Content via JSON and render a website via React, Angular, Vue, ... they should also be free to render their website via `Twig`, `Blade`, `Latte`, ... or whatever Template engine they prefer.

 Beside Frameworks and CMSs a general TemplateRendererInterface also helps **Library Authors** to integrate their library easier into different Frameworks.
 E.g. a mail library like `symfony/mailer` which provides a